-In the further parts of \ref{sec:application}, we apply our results to simplicial and seminormal affine monoids.
-For simplicial affine monoids, the characterization of the Cohen-Macaulay property given in \cite{gws} is extended to the non-positive case.
-For seminormal affine monoids, we give a new proof of the cohomological characterization of seminormality of \cite{blrSeminorm}.
+In the last part of this paper, we apply our results to seminormal affine monoids.
+For this class monoids, we give a new proof of the cohomological characterization of seminormality of \cite{blrSeminorm}.
 While our proof is not actually simpler than the original one, we believe that it offers a new, more geometric perspective.
 Moreover, we extend this and some other results of \cite{blrSeminorm} to the non-positive case.